yeepio/yeep/docs/methods/session.refresh.md

 ## Description

-Refreshes an existing session that is about to expire or has already expired.
+Refreshes the designated `accessToken` that is about to expire or has already expired.

 ---